alexewerlof/micromustache/README.md

 -----< I want null to be null just as JS.
 Maybe add an option to specially treat this if the user wants
 -----also the stringify should become faster

+* The core philosophy is to emit a meaningful error rather than silently proceeding with the wrong assumption
 * The errors are more aligned with JavaScript than Mustache
 * Works on string templates (and it actually improves its speed)
 * [Fully compatible](test/mustache-compatiblity.spec.js) with MustacheJS for **interpolation**